 1 Outline how you will implement applicable data security and privacy contract requirements over the life of the Contract.
-2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII.
-3 Address the training received by your employees and any subcontractors engaged in the provision of services under the Contract on the federal and state laws that govern the confidentiality of PII.
-4 Outline contracting processes that ensure that your employees and any subcontractors are bound by written agreement to the requirements of the Contract, at a minimum.
-5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the EA.
-6 Describe how data will be transitioned to the EA when no longer needed by you to meet your contractual obligations, if applicable.
+Great Minds will comply with the School District's security and privacy requirements in the data privacy 2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII.
+Data is encrypted in transit and at rest using industry-standard encryption.
+Data is stored in 3 Address the training received by your employees and any subcontractors engaged in the provision of services under the Contract on the federal and state laws that govern the confidentiality of PII.
+Great Minds employees and subcontractors are required to complete a data privacy training annually.
+FERPA, COPPA, and New York Educational Law 2D 4 Outline contracting processes that ensure that your employees and any subcontractors are bound by written agreement to the requirements of the Contract, at a minimum.
+Great Minds will ensure that its employees and subcontractors with whom Great Minds shares PII abide by all applicable data protection and 5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the EA.
+Great Minds maintains an internal Incident Response Plan which addresses our process for handling and remediating potential data breach incidents, as well as the communication and reporting 6 Describe how data will be transitioned to the EA when no longer needed by you to meet your contractual obligations, if applicable.
+If mandated by agreement terms, Great Minds will utilize SFTP to transition data back to the EA.
 7 Describe your secure destruction practices and how certification will be provided to the EA.
-8 Outline how your data security and privacy program/practices align with the EA's applicable policies.
-9 Outline how your data security and privacy program/practices materially align with the NIST CSF v1.1 using the Framework chart below.
+When data destruction is requested by a customer or otherwise dictated by agreement terms, we perform an 8 Outline how your data security and privacy program/practices align with the EA's applicable policies.
+Great Minds models its data security and privacy program on NIST 800-53 rev4-5 (which forms the 9 Outline how your data security and privacy program/practices materially align with the NIST CSF v1.1 using the Framework chart below.
 PLEASE USE TEMPLATE BELOW.